localstack/localstack.github.io/content/blog/2022-04-04-develop-and-test-data-analytics-pipelines-on-localstack/index.md

 We've defined the data pipeline, but in order to test it end-to-end locally we need to mock two additional components.
 We need to set up a Lambda function with a log group that we can monitor for events, plus a local endpoint that can imitate the Tinybird API.

 ### Logger Lambda for Testing
-Since Cloudwatch logging is integrated with Lambda out of the box the code for emitting a structured analytics event as a log message is dead simple:
+Since CloudWatch logging is integrated with Lambda out of the box the code for emitting a structured analytics event as a log message is dead simple:

 ```python
 # test_logger.py